 Linney James: Don't get me wrong.
 I love Wally.
 I ought to.
 I was married to him for 10 years.
 And I love actors, all actors.
 We just get a little catty sometimes.

 Betty Elms: Get out!
 Get out before I call my dad.
 He trusts you; you're his best friend.
 This will be the end of everything.

 [observing the car wreck]

-Detective Neal Domgaard: [holds up an evidence bag containing a pearl earing] The boys found this on the floor in the back of the caddy.
+Detective Neal Domgaard: [holds up an evidence bag containing a pearl earing] The boys found this on the floor in back of the caddy.

-Detective Harry McKnight: Yeah, I know.
-They showed me.
+Detective Harry McKnight: Yeah, you showed me.